 You have two options when it comes to pricing your jobs.
-You can get into the bidding game and see if you can win by offering the lowest price.
+You can get into the bidding game and try to win by offering the lowest price.
 Or you can sell your products and services at the price you need to pay your direct costs, all overhead, and make a reasonable profit.

 It’s a choice every construction-related business owner needs to make.
-Too many believe they don’t have a choice, they have to bid and win jobs based on price.
+Too many believe they don’t have a choice.
+They believe they have to bid and win jobs based on price.
 There’s no nice way to say it: they’re wrong.
 If your bid results in a price lower than what’s needed to pay your job costs, overhead, and a reasonable profit, you’re losing money.

 The people who tell you that you need to be competitive are our customers and others outside our industry.
 They’re used to buying other products on a competitive basis, like groceries and cars and clothing.

 Grocery stores, car dealerships, and clothing stores can offer competitive pricing and great discounts because their products can be produced in a cookie cutter fashion.
 They can make hundreds, if not thousands, of identical products at one time.
 They can raise or lower their prices on individual items as needed to increase sales and still make a profit.
 They make up for the lower profit margin, caused by the lower price, by selling a higher volume.
 They can do it with little or no increase in overhead.
 They don’t have to choose between being competitive and being profitable.

 You can’t do that in construction.
 You can’t produce in a cookie-cutter fashion.
 You can’t make hundreds or even tens of identical products at one time.
 Instead, you’ll rarely do the same job twice.